 One of the key factors that influence the ideal caloric intake for my body is my metabolism.
 Metabolism refers to the chemical processes that occur within my body to convert food into energy.
 It plays a significant role in determining how many calories I need to consume to maintain or achieve a healthy weight.
 Factors such as age, gender, and body composition can affect my metabolic rate.

-See also How many calories does a person burn running 1 mile
+See also How many calories in a chick-fil-a southwest chargrilled salad

 Physical Activity